Jovansam/PerlaTonettiWaugh.jl/README.md

 ---
 ### Directory of Notebooks for Results in Paper

 The following notebooks compute all of the quantitative results and figures presented in the paper.
-They are organized by Section in accordance with the NBER working paper version.
+They are organized by Section in accordance with NBER working paper No. 20881 (April 2020 revision).

-- **[Section 7-1: Calibration](section_7-1.ipynb)** jupyter (python) notebook which directly pulls data and constructs empirical moments for the calibration of the PTW model.
+- **[Section 7-1: Calibration—Compute Empirical Moments](section_7-1.ipynb)** jupyter (python) notebook which directly pulls data and constructs empirical moments for the calibration of the PTW model.
 The resulting output are moments saved as ``.csv`` files which are then imported into the simulated method of moments calibration routine. **NOTE** the firm-level moments (transition probabilities and firm entry rate) are from the restricted access [SLBD](https://www.census.gov/programs-surveys/ces/data/public-use-data/synthetic-longitudinal-business-database.html).
 Instructions on how to access the SLBD and access our code are at [``/src/calibration/SLBD_instructions/SLBD_instructions.md``](/src/calibration/SLBD_instructions/SLBD_instructions.md).

-- **[Section 7-2: Calibration Results](section_7-2.ipynb)** jupyter (python) notebook which calls the MATLAB code to implement the calibration procedure, which finds parameter values such that moments simulated from the model best fit moments in data.
+- **[Section 7-2: Calibration—SMM and Resulting Parameter Values](section_7-2.ipynb)** jupyter (python) notebook which calls the MATLAB code to implement the calibration procedure, which finds parameter values such that moments simulated from the model best fit moments in data.
 This procedure has parameter values as output, which are saved at [``/parameters/calibration_params.csv``](/parameters/calibration_params.csv).
 Headers for each column identify the parameter associated with each value.

 - **[Section 7.3 The Sources of the Welfare Gains from Trade—A Quantitative Decomposition](section_7-3.ipynb)** jupyter (julia) notebook that performs the local welfare decomposition and associated results contined in the discussion surrounding the decomposition in the paper.

-- **[Section 7.4 The Welfare Effects of a Reduction in Trade Costs](section_7-4_main.ipynb)** jupyter (python) notebook which (i) calls Julia notebook [TransitionDynamics.ipynb](TransitionDynamics.ipynb) and computes the transition dynamics of the economy and (ii) plots the results to match up with Figures 1-5 of the paper.
+- **[Section 7.4 The Welfare Effects of a Reduction in Trade Costs](section_7-4_main.ipynb)** jupyter (python) notebook which (i) calls Julia notebook [TransitionDynamics.ipynb](TransitionDynamics.ipynb) and computes the transition dynamics of the economy and (ii) plots the results to create Figures 1-5 of the paper.

 - **[Section 7.4 The Welfare Effects of a Reduction in Trade Costs, Further Analysis](section_7-4_more.ipynb)** jupyter (python) notebook which (i) performs calibration routines by calling MATLAB routines and (ii) computes welfare gains (by calling julia notebook [SteadyState.ipynb](SteadyState.ipynb)) for alternatives to the baseline model (ACR, Sampson, Atkenson and Burstein, No GBM).

 - **[Section 7.5.
 The Role of Firm Dynamics and Adoption Costs](section_7-5.ipynb)** jupyter (python) notebook (i) which calls MATLAB code to generate results for different GBM and delta shock parameter values and (ii) plots the results corresponding with Figure 6 and 7 of the paper.
-Also computes results contained in the text of Section 7-3.
+Also computes related results contained in the text of Section 7-5.

 ---
 ### Installation and Use